MKhairyDev/PublishSubscribePattern/README.md

 # Publish/Subscribe Pattern
 Design Patterns: List-Based Publish-Subscribe

+One of the key aspects of a publisher/subscriber pattern is that there should be ultra-loose coupling between the publisher and the subscriber.
+Critically, the publisher should not know anything about the subscribers, including how many there are or where they live.

 The Publish-Subscribe pattern passes information to a collection of recipients who have subscribed to an information topic.
 List-based publish-subscribe maintains a list of subscribers.
 When there is information to share, a copy is sent to each subscriber on the list.
 This sample demonstrates a dynamic list-based publish-subscribe pattern, where clients can subscribe or unsubscribe as often